tanerim/ts_tokenizer/README.md

 The other two arguments are "lines" and "tagged_lines".
 The "lines" parameter reads input file line-by-line and returns a list for each line.
+Note that each line is defined by end-of-line markers in the given text.

     $ ts-tokenizer -o lines input.txt

     ['Queen', ',', '31.10.1975', 'tarihinde', 'çıkardığı', 'A', 'Night', 'at', 'the', 'Opera', 'albümüyle', 'dünya', 'müziğini', 'değiştirdi', '.']

 The "tagged_lines" parameter reads input file line-by-line and returns a list of tuples for each line.
+Note that each line is defined by end-of-line markers in the given text.

     $ ts-tokenizer -o tagged_lines input.txt